thorpej/nabud/README.md

 reader.
 Once it's installed, there is not likely to be any additional magic that you need to perform; the configure script will probably find it.

+The nabuctl program has some basic command line history and editing support, provided by the _libedit_ library on BSD systems.
+A compatible library may be available on other systems.
+I was able to install the development file for such a library on my Ubuntu system like so:

+    % sudo apt update
+    % sudo apt install libreadline-dev

 Because an effort has been made to keep nabud fairly self-contained and reliant only on APIs provided by the operating system, building it just requires a toolchain.
 For the BSDs and Linux, it's probably already